barbara42/Dar_One/docs/src/case_studies.md

 The simulation was run for 10 years (XXX iterations), with diagnostics being written every XXX years.
 The final "steady state" values were calculated by averaging the last 2 years.

-Code to run the grid og DAR1s can be found here [LINK], and here [LINK] is the code for stitching the files together.
+Code to run the grid of DAR1s can be found here [LINK], and here [LINK] is the code for stitching the files together.
 Here [todo LINK] is the ipython notebook for calculating the Bray-Curtis Dissimilarity index between the yearly averages of the global DARWIN run and the steady state DAR1 runs.